How can I control my depression and anxiety?

 Many therapies overlap.
 They use different languages to describe the same or similar concepts.
-Some focus on the past and others on the here and now.
+Some focus on the past, and others on the here and now.
 Some focus on techniques, and others focus on the therapist-client relationship.
 Even psychologists don’t seem to agree on what works best as professionals probably tend to overstate the benefits of their approach and undervalue those of others.
 None of that helps for precise, immediate guidance.

 What do I think is the solution?

 I’m going to keep it simple.
 I’m going to give you a brief description.
 It’s the best way I can capture what psychology tells us works.
 Ultimately, I will describe what helps people reduce anxiety, lift their mood and reduce depression.
 I will describe what helps to end addiction and move on from trauma.
-I will describe what helps a person learn to trust again, manage stress and dissolve urges to kill yourself.
+I will describe what helps a person learn to trust again, manage stress and dissolve urges to kill themselves.
 It’s what I call the brave and gentle approach to self-care.